 Tendinitis is always more painful when your body is cold (because your tissues are tighter) and I find it helpful to keep my hands warm.
 So, in the winter, I use the hand warmers you see in the picture on the right.
 There are tighter fitting fingerless gloves available which I wear occasionally.
 Mostly though I find these loose-fitting ones in the picture most comfortable.

 If you’ve got repetitive strain injury, it means your body is not healing fast enough to keep up with the strain it’s under.
 If you’ve got a garden-variety case of RSI, you probably need to fix your posture or technique and maybe your diet.
 After some rest and therapy, you’ll be back in business in no time.
 However, if you have a case of RSI that won’t go away after you’ve done all the right things, you’ll want to take a deeper look at your health picture.
+Here are some suggestions to get you started:

 - Consider a home sleep study using an oximeter to determine whether you are suffering from sleep apnea.
 If you’re not sleeping deeply, you’re not healing.
 I did a formal sleep study and threw away $1500.
 My $100 oximeter works much better.